-Bachelor of Science students are required to wear full uniform at clinical and other identified School of Nursing events.
-Uniforms are made available for students to purchase for themselves at the School of Nursing during student orientation.
+Bachelor of Science students are required to wear full uniform at clinical practicum and simulation.

 Andrews University Nursing Uniform Attire includes:

 - a.
 For female students, complete uniform consists of a clean navy uniform; clean closed toe, non-slip, rubber soled shoes that can be comfortably worn for 8-12 hours; white hosiery/socks that cover the ankles; and AU Nursing ID badge and facility ID badge as appropriate. - b.
 For male students, complete uniform consists of clean navy uniform; white socks that cover the ankles; clean closed toe, non-slip, rubber soled shoes that can be comfortably worn for 8-12 hours; and AU Nursing ID badge and facility ID badge as appropriate.